UKRN-Open-Research/t3-preprints/_episodes/07-practical-application-part-2.md

 ---

+First we have a quick reminder from Louise about some of the things to keep in mind about delivering your workshop while you're building it.

+## Back to building `65 mins`

+And then back to building the rest of your workshop.

 > ## Resources
 > * <a href="{{ site.ukrn_or_template }}" target="_blank">Workshop Template</a>
 > * <a href="{{ site.ukrn_or_builder }}" target="_blank">Workshop Builder Tool</a>